 Professor Knutsen earned a Masters of Law (LL.M.) from Harvard Law School, a J.D. from Osgoode Hall Law School and a B.A.(Hons). from Lakehead University.
 He is an elected member of the American Law Institute and an Honorary Fellow of the American College of Coverage Counsel.

 He has presented his work at academic and professional venues in Canada, the United States, the United Kingdom, and China.
-He has given the keynote address at the Advocates Society’s annual conference, presented his work on costs at Oxford University, and has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China.
+He has presented his work on costs at Oxford University, has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China, and has given the keynote address at the Advocates Society’s annual conference.
 He also has been involved with judicial education at programs provided by the National Judicial Institute.
 He is frequently contacted by national and international media.

 - Insurance law